 Next, we’ll show you how to use keywords to optimize your resume for employers in the U.S.

-7. Optimize for keywords
+7. Optimize for ATS with keywords

-Here’s a job description for a customer service representative, with the keywords in bold:
+For example, here’s a job description for a customer service representative, with the keywords in bold:

 We are looking for a dedicated customer service representative to assist our clients efficiently.
 The ideal candidate will have strong communication skills, the ability to resolve customer complaints and a background in customer support.
 Responsibilities include managing customer queries, maintaining customer satisfaction and using CRM software to log all interactions.
 Preferably with bilingual abilities and experience in a call center environment.